Be An Entrepreneur at Any Age

 Did you know that 52% of the businesses in America were started by a person 45 or older?

-And that companies started by older entrepreneurs have a greater probabilty of making it to their 8th year?
+And that companies started by more work-experienced entrepreneurs have a greater probabilty of making it to their 8th year?
 So your odds are good!

 Whether you’re just looking for guidance as you prepare to develop your for-profit or non-profit startup or you’re looking to empower yourself to launch and head in a new direction in life or just looking for some new partners to work with, we can help you achieve your goals.